srinivassaitangudu/helpers1/docs/onboarding/ck.hiring_process.how_to_guide.md

     ```
   - We use this Asana task to communicate about the applicant

-- HiringMeister: send an email to the applicant with a link to the
+- HiringMeister/GP: send an email to the applicant with a link to the
   [questionnaire](https://docs.google.com/forms/d/e/1FAIpQLScWAavYiYj1IfWGP1QEv2jqjKvQKnFjseryhzmIIHZKnZ4HkA/viewform)
   to gather information about them
   - Responses are available